Spanish Civil War Blockade Runners Memorial

 The sculpture and plaque have been completed and now we are looking to build a plinth to host it.
 Both the sculptor and branch have agreed on a design.
 Planning permission has been submitted and approval is pending.

-Moran says: “All that is required now is the building of a plinth to house the memorial and to do this we need to raise some funds.”
+Moran says: ‘All that is required now is the building of a plinth to house the memorial and to do this we need to raise some funds.
+Therefore, we are asking if you are able to donate to this worthy cause.
+Once all this is done we can look forward to the unveiling ceremony’.

 We are looking forward to the unveiling and are so proud of Moran’s tireless commitment to the memorial, Casey’s excellent work and the determination of everyone within the branch to get the project to this stage.